tankh99/tp/docs/DeveloperGuide.md

 The command for this operation is `queryp` with at least one or zero parameters.
 If no parameters (or at least one invalid parameter is passed into the command), the `queryp` command returns all the information of the patients (that is applied without any filters/predicates).

 The `ListPatientCommandParser` first checks for the presence of empty arguments / no prefix being specified.
 If this criterion is true, then all the patients are returned as normal.
-As such, this class does not throw any exceptions, but just returns all the data in the CogniCare application even if the command is malformed (but reaches the `ListPatientCommandParser`).
+As such, this class does not throw any exceptions but just returns all the data in the CogniCare application even if the command is malformed (but reaches the `ListPatientCommandParser`).

 Otherwise, each of the search terms will be applied to each of the respective fields of the CogniCare application in a case-insensitive format.